TeRyZh/Spatial-Temporal-Deep-Embedding-for-Vehicle-Trajectory-Reconstruction-from-High-Angle-Video/PreciseNGSIM and Evaluation Codes/README.md

-## Unzip The following files before replicating the figures using the code:
+## Unzip the following files before replicating the figures using the code:

 final_I80_trajectories-0400pm-0415pm.zip